top of page

 Khar Zurkh Mountain is on the north side of the lake.
 The history of the lake is Temuujin (Chinggis Khaans’s childhood name) was given the title, “Chinggis Khaan” in 1189.
 The surrounding area of Khukh Nuur is quiet, peaceful, and wonderful for hiking and relaxation, it is still one of the local tourist’s favorite places to visit.

-In the end, we also need to acknowledge the management team for organizing this trip and thank our reliable drivers that watch out for us and keep us safe.
+In the end, we also need to acknowledge the management team for organizing this trip and thank our reliable drivers who watch out for us and keep us safe.

 To see our trip to the Gobi click the below link.